ciaralynch72/move/README.md

 - #### Read More button
 The read more allows the user to view the entire article of a blog post after reading he excerpt.

+- #### Edit Post button
+The edit button appears to users that are authenticated so that they can select to edit a post from the main page.

+- #### Delete Post button
+The delete button appears to users that are authenticated on the edit post page so that they can choose to delete that post.

 [Blog post view website](assets/readme_images/blog_posts.JPG)

 - #### Next/Previous Button ####